labex-labs/open-source-labs/python/python-mastery/lab-ex6-3-inspect-the-internals-of-functions/en/intro.md

 # Introduction

-In Python, functions are objects with their own attributes and methods that you can examine.
-Understanding these internals can provide deeper insights into how functions work and allow you to create more powerful, adaptable code.
+In this lab, you will learn how to explore the internals of Python functions.
+Functions in Python are objects with their own attributes and methods, and understanding these can offer deeper insights into how functions operate.
+This knowledge will enable you to write more powerful and adaptable code.

-**Objectives:**

-- Learn how to inspect function attributes and properties
-- Use the inspect module to examine function signatures
-- Apply function inspection techniques to improve a class implementation

-**Files Modified:** `structure.py`
+You will learn to inspect function attributes and properties, use the `inspect` module to examine function signatures, and apply these inspection techniques to enhance a class implementation.
+The file you will modify is `structure.py`.